antoniopelusi/File-Splitter/README.md

 **the output files will be stored in the folder of the file splitter**

 ## Documentation
-The documentation for this project is available in the **doc** folder
+The documentation for this project is available in the **/doc** folder

 ## Screenshot
 ![](doc/Screenshot.png)